bago2k4/cljs-dynamic-resources/README.md

 ## Overview

-*cljs-dynamic-deps* helps you load javascript and css source files on demand.
+*cljs-dynamic-deps* helps you load javascript and css on demand.
 It's very easy and light weight, it uses (Prysmatic/dommy)[https://github.com/Prismatic/dommy] for dom manipulation.

 It's as easy as this: